China called on Saturday for a worldwide crackdown on the use of the Internet by religious extremists and terrorists to stamp out their ability to

 competition from municipal newspapers - together defending the independent free press.

 There is now no excuse for any council not to allow these new rights.
 Parliament has changed the law, to allow a robust and healthy local democracy.
-This will change the way people see local government, and allow them to view close up the good work that
+This will change the way people see local government, and allow them to view close up the good

 Further information New rights